intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ```bash
 cd benchmark-scripts; sudo ./download_sample_videos.sh; cd ..;
 ```
 These commands are provided as an option to download a sample video(s) and RTSP stream with the camera-simulator.
-You can also specify the desired resolution and framerate needed e.g.
+You can also specify the desired resolution and framerate e.g.
 ```bash
 cd benchmark-scripts; sudo ./download_sample_videos.sh 1920 1080 15; cd ..;
 ```